siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 202 Nested Transport and Hyperbolic Composition.md

 # 202. Nested Transport and Hyperbolic Composition

-The double-curl transport closure of chapter 7 should not be composed with itself naively.
-Applying
+The double-curl transport closure of chapter 7 determines the local transport cone.
+Reapplying

 $$
 \nabla\times(\nabla\times\mathbf{F})
 $$

-again acts on field structure.
-It produces a higher spatial operator.
-It does not by itself describe one transport riding on another.

-Nested transport belongs to kinematics, not to repeated application of the field operator.
-For a given approximately uniform region, let $k$ denote the local transport speed singled out there by the electromagnetic closure.
-The question is this: if one transport process is nested inside another, and both are described within a region where the same local $k$ applies, what is the resulting relation of composition?
+acts again on field structure and raises the spatial operator.
+Nested transport is a different question.
+It belongs to kinematics: how do successive bounded transport increments compose when they occur in the same approximately uniform region and therefore share the same local transport speed $k$?

 To keep the discussion in one lab, consider motion along one spatial direction
 $x$.
 Let $u$ denote the speed produced from rest by one standard transport